Gaming, Robots and Kitty: Tokyo with Teens

 3 Make yourselves cute with Purikura booths

-Purikura is a must for the Instagram lovers in the family.
+Purikura is a must for the Instagram lovers in the family and also one of the fun things you can do in Tokyo with toddler.
 Take a family portrait at one of the purikura hubs like Joypolis.
 Or try Purikura no Mecca in Shibuya.
 Choose your favorite booth, take photos, add filters and then wait to collect your photo stickers.
 You can all look ten years younger, which obviously worked for me.
 Or you can look like cats or dogs or whatever you select.
 Here’s our very kawaii (cute) family pic.
 Purikura is a very cheap way of killing an afternoon in Tokyo, but be warned, if you visit late afternoon you’ll spend most of your time queuing behind school kids!

 4 Make fake food